-MASLANY: I auditioned for it about six months before I booked it, and just fell in love with the character of Sara immediately.
+MASLANY: I auditioned for it about six months before I booked it, and just fell in love with the character of Sarah immediately.
 As soon as I read the breakdown for her I was like “Oh wow, who is this girl?” and reading through the script I was like, “I want, I need so badly to play this!”
 The excitement of playing multiple characters, that challenge made me salivate, I was so hungry for it.
 You don’t ever get that kind of challenge as an actor.
 To play six to 10 different characters is just a fantasy.
 I dreamt about it, panicked, pestered my agent.
 I did four auditions altogether, the last was a network test and chemistry read with Jordan (Felix), and got to play five different characters with little pieces of costume to help me navigate through them, and it was the most fun and the most terrifying audition I’ve ever done.

 BBC AMERICA: Once you got the role, how did you prepare before shooting?